PedroZelsky/ecommerce-website/README.md

-# ecommerce-website
+# onboarding
-This is a shared proyect developed exclusively for learning purposes of their contributors
+This is a shared proyect developed exclusively for learning purposes of their contributors.

+Django microservice for "users" management